 Going back to the need for resilience and the ability of a substance (or, in this case, a human being) to spring back into shape – that shape either has to be a better, stronger version of the previous one, or it has to be a shape that was consciously and deliberately formed prior to a challenging event.
 Does that make sense?
 One thing is for sure, the pandemic has proved to us that we need to be awake, aware, prepared for the worst, and as equipped as we can be within our own personal capacity.
 Regardless of our circumstances or state of health, there is probably still something we could work on and strengthen.

 The other thing is, and I have only just remembered this, when I first started, overweight and unfit, I experienced dizzy spells – especially when lying down to engage in an exercise.
 It could have been due to a number of causes, including poor breathing, dehydration, or inner ear issues – I have no idea.
 But I do know that I haven’t experienced dizziness for quite some time now.
-But, sadly, I have seen many people come and go, giving up when the going gets tough, focusing on the aches and pains, and telling themselves that they can’t do it.
+Sadly, I have seen many people come and go, giving up when the going gets tough, focusing on the aches and pains and telling themselves that they can’t do it.
 And I will admit that, although I genuinely do try to encourage others to persevere and not give up because the eventual reward will be worth it, I have little patience for the serial moaners who consistently want to bend your ear about their sore this or that, and why they didn’t show up for class again and why they need to take weeks or months off.
 As harsh as it sounds, I don’t have the time or energy to spare.
 If fitness classes or martial arts are not for you, then don’t put yourself through them.
 If you don’t want it badly enough, then don’t do it.
 But do something else instead and stop letting yourself off the hook!
 And that’s the point.
-The pandemic highlighted how absolutely imperative that staying as fit and healthy as possible is for all of us.
-Healthy people are still, sadly, going to become ill and die, sometimes.
+The pandemic highlighted how absolutely imperative staying as fit and healthy as possible is for all of us.
+Healthy people are still, sadly, going to become ill and die sometimes.
 But we can’t use that fact to validate our unwise choices.
-Throughout the pandemic, I heard too many people state that poor health had nothing whatsoever to do with whether or not a person died of covid-19… because ‘fit and healthy people are dying.”
+Throughout the pandemic, I heard too many people state that poor health had nothing whatsoever to do with whether or not a person died of covid-19… because ‘fit and healthy people are dying, too.”
 So, that meant that they didn’t need to take steps to improve their own physical health.
 What a crazy conclusion!
 But it isn’t just about whether or not another virus sweeps the world, taking people down like ninepins.
 Improving our health levels and fitness has a hugely beneficial effect on our mental and emotional health.
 And if, God forbid, we are diagnosed with a life-threatening condition, surely being as physically fit and strong as we are able to be is going to be a plus point?
 Now, some people might not take kindly to what I am going to say next, but there’s not much I can do about that because I feel that this is important enough to share.
-The consultant who replaced my knackered hip told me, on the day of the op, that the theatre staff were thrilled to have a patient of normal weight – that it made their job, and the healing process, so much easier.
+The consultant who replaced my knackered hip told me, on the day of the op, that the theatre staff was thrilled to have a patient of normal weight – that it made their job, and the healing process, so much easier.
 And a nurse on the ward explained to me how devastating it had been, working with covid patients – and that although, heartbreakingly, some young and apparently healthy people passed as a result of the virus, the biggest percentage who died were notably overweight.
 There was no judgement or criticism on her part – she was just stating sad, unpalatable facts.

 But the whole experience really brought home to me just how much we need to take good care of ourselves, in order to give ourselves the best possible life we can.
 I really feel for people who are genuinely restricted because of certain, extreme physical problems.
 And it makes sense that people who are experiencing ongoing mental health issues will probably struggle to feel motivated to improve their health and fitness.
 However, I have been amazed by certain individuals who have been more or less written off as being beyond help or healing – but who have, through sheer will and determination, achieved miraculous results.
 The human spirit is amazing – and we should never, ever forget that!